laderast/magic-of-markdown/magic-of-markdown.md

 ## Lots of codeblock options

 We've already seen the `eval=TRUE` option for the R codeblock.
-But [there are lots of others](http://rmarkdown.rstudio.com/authoring_rcodechunks.html):
+But [there are lots of others](http://rmarkdown.rstudio.com/authoring_rcodechunks.html) to help you customize your presentation of code and graphs:

 * `echo=FALSE`
 * `fig.size=5`